-Click to go to -> Phase 1 - Software
+Phase 1 – Software

 This phase will ensure that all of the software components are configured and communicate correctly.
 It is likely that the observatory PC will be wiped and re-installed from scratch and then all software freshly installed.
 This will be the laborious part!
 Once complete, this phase will enable me to remotely control the imaging session from inside the house.